zerosky1221/Not-Contest-Front/README.md

 npm run dev
 ```

-The application will be running on `http://localhost:5173` (or the next available port).

 ## Available Scripts

 -   `npm run build`: Builds the app for production to the `dist` folder.